The Number 12

 In the Bible, the number 12 appears 187 times.
 It signifies perfection of government or rule.
 It primarily represents leadership in the church.
 There are many biblical associations with this number as seen in the following:

-8- Jesus healed two women in association with the number 12 (Mark 5:25-42).
+- Jesus healed two women in association with the number 12 (Mark 5:25-42).
 The first was bleeding for 12 years.
 Then He resurrected a 12-year-old girl.
-The first woman represented the OT temple with a continual flow of sacrificial blood.
-The young girl symbolized the NT church that came to life after a resurrection.
+The first woman represented the Old Testament temple with a continual flow of sacrificial blood.
+The young girl symbolized the New Testament church that came to life after a resurrection.

 In His service,